ChanderG/analyzing-x86/README.md

-name.c : A simple c program with input and output of a single char loop.c : A simple c program with looping structure array.c : A simple c program with a one dimensional array
+name.c : A simple c program with input and output of a single char loop.c : A simple c program with looping structure array.c : A simple c program with a one dimensional array switch.c : A simple c program with a  switch case